 The Transdisciplinary Design Studio at Parsons

-Learn how design-thinking can be used to systematically approach any creative project to garner innovative, impactful results.
-Join MFA candidates from the Transdisciplinary Design program at Parsons for an evening discussion.
-Using case studies from their recent studio work, they’ll walk us through each phase of their design process.
-Ask questions and mingle with potential collaborators.
-Food and beverages will be served.
+Attendees learned how design-thinking can be used to systematically approach any creative project to garner innovative, impactful results.
+MFA candidates from the Transdisciplinary Design program at Parsons led the evening discussion, using case studies from their recent studio work to walk through each phase of their design process.

 Photography, Expanded Symposium

 Saturday, October 18, 2014

 Magnum Foundation and Parsons The New School for Design held the second annual Photography, Expanded Symposium.
 This one-day event presented innovative documentary storytelling and emerging ideas in digital media and journalism on social justice issues.

 Presentations and panel discussions featured leading mediamakers and designers such as Elaine McMillion Sheldon (Hollow), Gabriel Dance (The Marshall Project), and #Dysturb, as well as representatives from global media companies and design agencies including Instagram, Atavist, and Purpose.

 Photography, Expanded Lab #3

 Creative Innovation and Digital Community: Art & Media on the Brink of Change